-Join us for these upcoming webinars hosted by Extension and the Education Committee in the Shine Room at Purdue Technology Center located at 3000 Technology Ave, New Albany, IN.
+Join us for these upcoming webinars hosted by Extension and the Education Committee at Purdue Technology Center located at 3000 Technology Ave, New Albany, IN.

 Webinars are free, but please register by emailing Gina at firstname.lastname@example.org or by calling 812.948.5470.
 These educational opportunities are open to the public, so bring a friend!